How should we score athletes and candidates: geometric scoring rules: Abstract

 \section{Abstract}

-We study how to rank candidates based on individual rankings via positional scoring rules.
+Scoring rules are widely used to rank athletes in sports and candidates in elections.
 Each position in each individual ranking is worth a certain number of points; the total sum of points determines the aggregate ranking.
-First, we impose the principle of consistency: once one of the candidates is removed, we want the aggregate ranking to remain intact.
-This principle is crucial whenever the set of the candidates might change and the remaining ranking guides our actions: whom should we interview if our first choice got a better offer?
-Who gets the cup once the previous winner is convicted of doping?
-Which movie should a group watch if everyone already saw the recommender system's first choice?
-Will adding a spoiler candidate rig the election?
-No scoring rule is completely consistent, but two weaker axioms -- independence of removing a unanimous winner and a unanimous loser -- pin down a one-parameter family with geometric scores.
-This family includes Borda count, generalised plurality (medal count), and generalised antiplurality (threshold rule) as edge cases, and we provide new axiomatisations of these rules.
-Second, for sports competitions we introduce a model of the organiser’s objective and derive a one-parameter family with optimal scores: the athletes should be ranked according to their expected overall quality.
-Finally, using historical data from biathlon, golf, and running we demonstrate how the geometric and optimal scores can simplify the selection of suitable scoring rules, show that these scores closely resemble the actual scores used by the organisers, and provide an explanation for empirical phenomena observed in golf tournaments.
-We see that geometric scores approximate the optimal scores well in events where the distribution of athletes' performances is roughly uniform.
+The question is how to choose a scoring rule for a specific application.
+First, we derive a one-parameter family with geometric scores which satisfies two principles of independence: once an extremely strong or weak candidate is removed, the aggregate ranking ought to remain intact.
+This family includes Borda count, generalised plurality (medal count), and generalised antiplurality (threshold rule) as edge cases, and we find which additional axioms characterise these rules.
+Second, we introduce a one-parameter family with optimal scores: the athletes should be ranked according to their expected overall quality.
+Finally, using historical data from biathlon, golf, and athletics we demonstrate how the geometric and optimal scores can simplify the selection of suitable scoring rules, show that these scores closely resemble the actual scores used by the organisers, and provide an explanation for empirical phenomena observed in golf tournaments.
+We see that geometric scores approximate the optimal scores well in events where the distribution of athletes’ performances is roughly uniform.